PelJon/udacity_data_visualization/README.md

 **Feedback 3.
 Person:**
 * Give the reader the option to separate by handedness via buttons

-**Feedback 1.
-Person:**
-* Add instructions to start a python server at README.me so the reader is able to understand how to render the visualization
-* Add correlation line to better support the findings of the viewer
-* Add R-Square calculation information to give the viewer a concrete number

-**Feedback 2.
-Person:**
-* Add correlation line to better support the findings of the viewer
-* Add separate the correlation for handedness of the player

-**Feedback 3.
-Person:**
-* Give the reader the option to separate by handedness via buttons

 # Ressources
 * Scatterplot - https://bl.ocks.org/mbostock/3887118
 * Simple Scatterplot - https://stackoverflow.com/questions/10440646/a-simple-scatterplot-example-in-d3-js